absmach/magistrala/provision/README.md

 ```

 ## Authentication
 In order to create necessary entities provision service needs to authenticate against Mainflux.
-To provide authentication credentials to the provision service you can pass it in an environment variable or in a config file as Mainflux user and password or as API token (that can be issued on `/users` or `/keys` endpoint of [auth](../auth/README.md)).
+To provide authentication credentials to the provision service you can pass it in an environment variable or in a config file as Mainflux user and password or as API token that can be issued on `/users/tokens/issue`.

 Additionally users or API token can be passed in Authorization header, this authentication takes precedence over others.

 * `username`, `password` - (`MF_PROVISION_USER`, `MF_PROVISION_PASSWORD` in [.env](../.env), `mf_user`, `mf_pass` in [config.toml](../docker/addons/provision/configs/config.toml))
 * API Key - (`MF_PROVISION_API_KEY` in [.env](../.env) or [config.toml](../docker/addons/provision/configs/config.toml))
-* `Authorization: Bearer Token|ApiKey` - request authorization header containing either users token or API key.
-Check [auth](../auth/README.md).
+* `Authorization: Bearer Token` - request authorization header containing either users token.

 ## Running
 Provision service can be run as a standalone or in docker composition as addon to the core docker composition.